jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Service-Clause.md

 2.2.1.
 Pay-In-Advance

-2.2.1.1 JD Cloud will only start to provide services for you upon your payment.
+2.2.1.1 JD Cloud & AI will only start to provide services for you upon your payment.

 2.2.1.2.
 If the Parties are willing to continue cooperation after the expiration of the services, you shall pay the renewal charge within at least 7 days before the expiration of the services, so as to continue the services.
-If JD Cloud has adjusted the product system, names or prices at the time of renewal, the Parties agree to perform in accordance with the new product system, names or prices that are effective at that time.
+If JD Cloud & AI has adjusted the product system, names or prices at the time of renewal, the Parties agree to perform in accordance with the new product system, names or prices that are effective at that time.

 2.2.2 Pay-As-You-Go

 You pay after use.
 Please view the page announcement on [www.jdcloud.com](https://www.jdcloud.com/index) for the specific deduction rules, which is subject to the current effective billing mode and standard on the page.

-2.3 JD Cloud reserves the right not to provide you with services and/or technical supports or to terminate the services and/or technical supports until you have paid off all the costs as agreed.
-In the meanwhile, JD Cloud reserves the right to pursue legal liability for arrears in Pay-As-You-Go service.
+2.3 JD Cloud & AI reserves the right not to provide you with services and/or technical supports or to terminate the services and/or technical supports until you have paid off all the costs as agreed.
+In the meanwhile, JD Cloud & AI reserves the right to pursue legal liability for arrears in Pay-As-You-Go service.

-2.4 You fully understand that all the free service items or activities in the JD Cloud price system are one-off special offers from JD Cloud in addition to the normal service price.
+2.4 You fully understand that all the free service items or activities in the JD Cloud & AI price system are one-off special offers from JD Cloud & AI in addition to the normal service price.
 The contents of the offer do not include the modification, update and maintenance costs of the free service items, and the free service items cannot be converted into money to offset the service charge.

-2.5 You understand and agree that JD Cloud has the right to unilaterally adjust the charge standard and charging method at any time according to the actual situation without obtaining your prior consent; JD Cloud will make the best efforts within the reasonable scope to notify you in advance of the aforementioned adjustments and changes by the official website announcement, the intra-website notices or the contact information you provided; and the services purchased and paid in full amount before the adjustment date will not be affected.
+2.5 You understand and agree that JD Cloud & AI has the right to unilaterally adjust the charge standard and charging method at any time according to the actual situation without obtaining your prior consent; JD Cloud & AI will make the best efforts within the reasonable scope to notify you in advance of the aforementioned adjustments and changes by the official website announcement, the intra-website notices or the contact information you provided; and the services purchased and paid in full amount before the adjustment date will not be affected.

 ### **3. Rights and Obligations**

 3.1 Your Rights and Obligations

 3.1.1 You agree to abide by these Service Terms and the relevant management specification and procedures on the service display Page.
 You understand that the above contents of the agreement and specification may change from time to time.
-In the event of any changes to the contents of these Service Terms, JD Cloud shall notify you of the modified contents by announcement on the suitable coverage on [www.jdcloud.com](https://www.jdcloud.com/index) in advance.
-If you disagree with JD Cloud's modification to the related terms in these Service Terms, you have the right to stop using JD Cloud's services.
-In such case, JD Cloud shall settle the service charge with you (if any), and you shall move the business data out.
-If you continue to use JD Cloud services, you are deemed to have accepted the modifications made by JD Cloud to the related terms in these Service Terms.
+In the event of any changes to the contents of these Service Terms, JD Cloud & AI shall notify you of the modified contents by announcement on the suitable coverage on [www.jdcloud.com](https://www.jdcloud.com/index) in advance.
+If you disagree with JD Cloud & AI's modification to the related terms in these Service Terms, you have the right to stop using JD Cloud & AI's services.
+In such case, JD Cloud & AI shall settle the service charge with you (if any), and you shall move the business data out.
+If you continue to use JD Cloud & AI services, you are deemed to have accepted the modifications made by JD Cloud & AI to the related terms in these Service Terms.

-3.1.2 You shall pay the corresponding service charge according to the page notifications of JD Cloud and the agreement in these Service Terms.
+3.1.2 You shall pay the corresponding service charge according to the page notifications of JD Cloud & AI and the agreement in these Service Terms.

 3.1.3 You undertake that:

-3.1.3.1 If your business activities using the services provided by JD Cloud require the license or approval of the relevant state departments, you shall obtain relevant license or approval.
+3.1.3.1 If your business activities using the services provided by JD Cloud & AI require the license or approval of the relevant state departments, you shall obtain relevant license or approval.
 It includes but not limited to the following:

 If your websites adopt the Cloud Database service to store data, you must guarantee that all websites you operate are licensed or approved by the relevant national authorities;